vippsas/vipps-developers/faqs/common-problems-faq.md

 3. Insufficient funds on the debit/credit card.
    There is not enough money in the debit card's bank account, or not enough credit left on the credit card.
-   With a direct integration the user can retry the same payment with a different card, and because of this "second chance" the success rate is high.
+   With a direct integration, the user can retry the same payment with a different card, and because of this "second chance" the success rate is high.
 4. The debit/credit card has been rejected by the issuer.
    There are many possible reasons for this, and Vipps may not be allowed to